Product Overview Questions

 - Which versions of Java are supported by Falcon?

-Falcon works with applications built using Java SE 7 and Java SE 8.
-As a feature preview Falcon also works with Java SE 10 and 11 (available soon)
+Falcon works with applications built using Java SE 7, Java SE 8 and Java SE 11.

 - Do I need to port my application to Zing?

 No. Deploying Zing requires no changes to existing applications.
 You merely point the application’s JAVA_HOME environment variable to Zing and you are running on the most scalable JVM on the market.
 Zing also requires no changes to other aspects of your infrastructure – security, other applications, monitoring tools, etc.

 - How does Zing support large heap sizes and how is it elastic?